 This is an old (100 years or so) Paramount top tension arch-top banjo I traded for many years ago.
 I have never been able to locate information about it.
 The tensioning fittings are not recessed into the tension hoop look later Paramount models.
 It is not in any Paramount catalog or advertisement.
 I think it must have been a prototype that was never produced. the banjo is Mahogany with lots of “gingerbread around the pot and resonator.
 It has not been refinished or repaired.
 I don’t know what it’s worth.
 Hard case.
 Make an offer.

 This is a flat head Mahogany banjo with brass fittings made by a family in West Virginia.
 It’s a good banjo and would make an excellent instrument for someone moving from beginner to intermediate.
-It has a 2-piece flange that is not very heavy but it has excellent tone and volume and is easy to play. comes with a hard case and 2 Schaller D-Tuners. $1000
+It has a 2-piece flange that is not very heavy but it has excellent tone and volume and is easy to play. comes with a hard case.
+SOLD

 This is a companion arch-top banjo made by the same folks as the banjo above.
 It is a little rougher but sounds good and plays well.
-I paid $800 and that’s what I will sell it for.
+I paid $800 and that’s what I will sell it for with a Gig bag.

 This is a nearly new Flinthill Sonny Osborne model. it started out as a Recording King banjo in China but was rebranded because of a food fight between the manufacturer and the designer.
 A good banjo very playable.
 Maple pot and resonator (probably veneer) Rosewood peghead veneer and Ebony Fretboard.
 Good for intermediate player.
 Hard case included. $1300